YGYOOO/ajax-interceptor/README.md

 3. This extension only overrides the response data in the XMLHTTPRequest object as well as the fetch method.
 The "original" response which you can see in DevTools' "Network" panel will not be changed.

 ## Release Notes
+version 1.5.2:
+- fix not intercepting in the onload situation

 version 1.5.1:
 - add advanced modes for users to encode and modify request headers, request payloads, and responses
 - support responses with the non-200 status